Mattscodingacc/COS60016_GENNACCARO_Matthew_Assignment_2_Creating_a_chatbot/README.md

 Additionally, there is a chatbot called Jarvis, who can talk to users and answer some basic questions, as well as query the API for weather information when prompted.

 Installation:
-Simply copying the entire project into a PyCharm (or other Python IDE) project and then making sure to install everything in requirements.txt via pip commands should be sufficient to ensure the app works correctly.
-Once this is done, navigate to the "A_Django_Project" directory in the terminal using the command
+Copy the entire project into a PyCharm (or other Python IDE) project and install everything in requirements.txt via pip command "pip3 install -r requirements.txt".
+Navigate to the "A_Django_Project" directory in the terminal using the command "cd A_Django_Project" (You may need to navigate to parent directories first).
-"cd A_Django_Project".
-Then use the command "python manage.py runserver" to initiate the server.
-Click the provided link in the terminal or put the URL into a web browser.
+Use the command "python manage.py runserver" to initiate the server.
+Click the provided link in the terminal or copy/paste the URL into a web browser.

 Usage:
 From here, you can interact with the page as you would any website.
 Click on "Weather app" to use the weather application.
 Click on "Chatbot" to